simul/simul.github.io/faq.md

 My Question is not in the documentation, what can I do?
 --------------------------

-If our documentation can't help with your issue, let us know.
-[Email us at: contact@simul.co](mailto:contact@simul.co) and let us know what you think we should improve on, we're always looking for ways to help improve the quality of life for trueSKY users!
-Alternatively, you can join our Slack page, which is where our community discussions take place.
-Your question may have already been answered there!
-To join our Slack page, follow [this link](https://join.slack.com/t/truesky/shared_invite/enQtNzQwMDMyNzQ3MTIzLWY5NmZmOTQ4NWYyYjk5MGRjNmQ0ZDUzMDQyODE1MWNlMzJmNDlkZTMyMzI4NGQzN2UyZTQwZWExNmMwMDc0Zjk).
+If our documentation hasn't covered your issue let us know via the [Q+A Forum](https://simul.co/support/exchange/).
+Your question may have already been asked by a member of the community, and if not a member of the team will get back to you with a solution or for more information!